Gera1313/react-portfolio-2/README.md

 /react-portfolio-2
 ├── /node_modules       # Standard folder, auto-generated
-├── /public             # Public assets, such as images or the favicon │   └── vite.svg        # Optional favicon
+├── /public             # Public assets, such as images or the favicon │   └── main-aboutme.jpeg        # Optional favicon
+│   └── resume_gerardo_perez.pdf        # Optional favicon
 ├── /src                # Main source code folder
-│   ├── /assets         # Static assets like images
-│   │   └── react.svg
 │   ├── /styles         # Optional: Can hold your CSS/SCSS files if using stylesheets
 │   │   ├── About.css
 │   │   ├── Header.css